Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 I finished writing the TryHackMe room this weekend.
 All I have to do is actually create the room and put everything I wrote in it.
 I also did some more testing, and noticed some apparent errors that we'll work on later this week.

+### 6/3

+I completed the entire TryHackMe room today.
+I also read over all our presentation and readme to make sure it all sounded good.
+I feel at this point we are wrapping up, and putting the finishing touches on everything before we record the video.

 ## Lana Jha

 ### 5/22